viewi/viewi/README.md

 <h3 align="center"><a href="https://github.com/viewi/viewi/tree/v1">Click here for Viewi v1</a></h3>

-Full-stack UI framework for PHP with reactivity on front-end and efficient SSR.
+Full-stack UI framework for PHP with reactivity on the front end and efficient SSR.

-Viewi is not about avoiding javascript, it's about integration them both for mutual benefits.
+Viewi is not about avoiding javascript, it's about integrating them both for mutual benefits.

 Front-end framework designed for PHP.

-How? - by transpiling PHP/HTML code into javacript to fuel front-end.
+How? - by transpiring PHP/HTML code into javascript to fuel the front-end.

 Transpiling works with a limited subset of PHP (not everything can be converted into JavaScript), but even then, it is still more than enough for building advanced web applications.
 And if you need more custom JS - there is a way to inject it.